DCF Banner

 Teaching Methods

 University Physics is taught as a formal lecture supplemented with some demonstrations and audio/visual materials.
 Questions are welcomed.
-Homework is assigned in lecture.
-The homework will be collected and graded for completeness but not for correctness.
+Homework will be assigned using the text’s MasteringPhysics™ web system.
+The homework will be marked and graded for completeness but not for correctness.
 Problems that proved difficult will be solved in class.

 The student is expected to read the text along with the lectures.
-The lectures will be easier to understand if you read the text first.
+The lectures will be easier to understand if you read the text first..
 There are also several supplements to the text that are available.
-In particular, the text’s site MasteringPhysics™ is recommended.
+In particular, the text’s site MasteringPhysics™ is required.

 Course Outline